19990314/Gods_Dice/README.md

 ---
 The main implementations about this project is: God, Dice, and Person.

-## God
-Govern the community evolution and control the time machine.
+> God: Govern the community evolution and control the time machine.

-## Dice
-Take care of algorithms and calculations.
+> Dice: Take care of algorithms and calculations.

-## Person
-Each instance is a digital life.
+> Person: Each instance is a digital life.

 ---